How to Get a Bearer Token

 Adjudicated claims data sets – 2 advanced sizes

-Advanced data sets offer a more accurate representation with the bulk FHIR format and a realistic distribution of disease and demographic information.
+Advanced data sets offer an accurate representation with the bulk FHIR format and a realistic distribution of disease and demographic information.

 The small data set helps you understand the format of BCDA data.
 The large data set is better for in-depth exploration or early load testing of your systems.